DIY Drill Press Stand

 Using a handheld router to round over the cut edge of 2×4 used to build a DIY drill press stand

-To help position the bottom rail, cut 2 pieces of scrap wood to length, and clamp the scrap wood to the bottom of each leg.
+To help position the bottom rail, cut two pieces of scrap wood to length, and clamp the scrap wood to the bottom of each leg.

 Apply glue to the ends of the rails and clamp.
 Attach using 2-½” pocket screws.